Stupid Meetings on the Rise Again: 6 Ways to Reel in Unproductive Time

 But meetings aren’t just a time-sucking nuisance.
 They hurt business.
-Otter.ai found companies spend as much as $80k per year per employee on meetings – and could save about $25k per employee if they just cut stupid meetings.
+An Otter.ai study found companies spend as much as $80k per year per employee on meetings – and could save about $25k per employee if they just cut stupid meetings.

 Some companies have listened to pleas for freedom from meetings.
 Famously, Shopify cut 12,000 events – mostly recurring meetings of two or more people – from employees’ calendars.
 With that, they freed up about 95,000 hours.

-Curb the pressure
+1. Curb the Pressure

 Most employees would like to decline a third of the meetings they’re asked to attend.
 But they only get out of about 15% of them, the Otter.ai survey found.